osr4rightstools/osr4rights-tools/README.md

 ### Creating or Updating Working VM Images

+Conceptually we create a build script for a VM to do the processing, take a snapshot of it, then spin up that snapshot whenever we need it.

+[Infra.azcli](https://github.com/djhmateer/osr4rights-tools/blob/main/1faceSearchInfraGPU/infra.azcli) for facesearch shows the build script for the VM.

+[create_facesearch_gpu.sh](https://github.com/djhmateer/osr4rights-tools/blob/main/1faceSearchInfraGPU/create_facesearch_gpu.sh) is where the main work is - bash script detailing the dependencies of the VM.

+You can see in this file that FaceSearch needed some specific versions of libraries to get the Python/C GPU running as expected.

 ### DB Updates

 Use the Database project inside /src to get the correct schema

+[insertData.sql](https://github.com/djhmateer/osr4rights-tools/blob/main/src/Database/insertData.sqlX) inserts the needed data for the workflows.

 ## Operation and Support